Family speaks out after dog killed, neighbor charged

-FLORENCE, SC (WBTW) – A Florence family is speaking out after their dog was shot and killed last Friday.
+FLORENCE, S.C.
+(WBTW) – A South Carolina family is speaking out after their dog was shot and killed last Friday.
 A press release from the Florence Police Department stated the incident happened on the 1100 block of Kenwood Avenue.

 Jess Stokes and Brandon Stokes were the owners of the dog.
 He was a one-year-old Doberman named Lex.
 Their neighbor, Christopher Rogers, has been charged with Ill-Treatment to Animals and Discharging a Firearm in the City Limits.